 Challenge: How can Microsoft’s Ink technology make an impact in the educational space?
 How can we use Ink technology to best position Microsoft against competitors like iPads and Chromebooks in this market?

-Due to the Non-Disclosure Agreement, I cannot release any information regarding the project.
-Come back later!
+Due to the Non-Disclosure Agreement, I cannot release any additional information. 😢

 Our first day of work was on June 4th, the day after Microsoft announced the its acquisition of Github.
 The amount of Github jokes I heard on the first day almost made me quit, but I’m glad I pulled through.
 Here’s how I spent the most amazing 12 weeks during the summer of 2018 at Microsoft!

 The first week of work is called “Shark Week”, where interns got to hear different teams at Microsoft pitch to us about their products.
 The interns then got to rank which team we want to be on and what technology we want to work with.
 When the team is formed, each team ideally had one program manager, one designer, and five software engineer interns.
 For example, since I wanted to work with ink technology, I was placed on team Inktelligence.
 My team worked directly with the Ink sponsor team from Microsoft's headquarters to develop an application for ink-enabled devices.

 Following the next couple of days, all of the teams had to come up with a game plan on how we were going to effectively spend $350,000 worth of time and resources in the next 11 weeks.
 During these few days, we had to come up with a product that meets our sponsor team’s challenge, define the scope of our product, and identify target users and competition.